 As in most other developed economies, greater life expectancy and declining fertility have contributed to an 'ageing' of Australia's population.
 However, the age distribution of Aboriginal and Torres Strait Islander people is markedly different to that of all Australians (figure 2.1).
-At 30 June 2013, 9.8 per cent of Australia's population was aged 70 years or over, compared with just 1.9 per cent of Australia's Aboriginal and Torres Strait Islander population, as at 30 June 2011 (tables 2A.1 and 2A.13).
-Across jurisdictions, the proportion of all people aged 70 years or over ranged from 11.5 per cent in SA and Tasmania to 3.4 per cent in the NT (table 2A.1).
+At 30 June 2014, 9.9 per cent of Australia's population was aged 70 years or over, compared with just 1.9 per cent of Australia's Aboriginal and Torres Strait Islander population as at 30 June 2011 (tables 2A.1 and 2A.13).
+Across jurisdictions, the proportion of all people aged 70 years or over ranged from 11.9 per cent in Tasmania to 3.5 per cent in the NT (table 2A.1).

-Half of the population at June 2013 was female (50.2 per cent).
-This distribution was similar across all jurisdictions except WA, which had a slightly lower representation of women in its population (47.4 per cent) (table 2A.1).
-The proportion of women in the population varies noticeably by age.
-Nationally, approximately 55.2 per cent of people aged 70 years or over were female, compared with 48.7 per cent of people aged 14 years or under (table 2A.1).
+Half of the population at June 2014 was female (50.2 per cent nationally), though this proportion varies noticeably by age.
+Nationally, approximately 55.0 per cent of people aged 70 years or over were female, compared with 48.7 per cent of people aged 14 years or under (table 2A.1).

-Figure 2.1 Population distribution, Australia, by age and sex, 30 June^{a, b, c}
+Figure 2.1 Population distribution, Australia, by age and sex, 30 Junea a See tables 2A.1 and 2A.13 for detailed definitions, footnotes and caveats.